-There are more than a dozen companies worldwide that fall under this definition – our so-called long list – but our report only mentions the ones that we find financial links to through the databases that we use for our research.
-We found a total of US$31 billion invested in these 6 companies.
+The 2018 update of the report identifies 7 companies involved in the production of (key components of) cluster munitions.
+There are more companies involved in the production of cluster munitions, but our report only mentions the ones that we find investments in through the databases that we use for our research.
+We found a total of US$ 9 billion invested in these 7 companies.

+submunitions.
 It does not mean the following:

-- A munition or submunition designed to dispense flares, smoke, pyrotechnics or chaff; or a munition designed exclusively for an air defence role;
+1. A munition or submunition designed to dispense flares, smoke, pyrotechnics or chaff; or a munition designed exclusively for an air defence role;

-- A munition or submunition designed to produce electrical or electronic effects;
+2. A munition or submunition designed to produce electrical or electronic effects;

-- A munition that, in order to avoid indiscriminate area effects and the risks posed by unexploded submunitions, has all of the following characteristics:
+3. A munition that, in order to avoid indiscriminate area effects and the risks posed by unexploded submunitions, has all of the following characteristics:

 i.
 Each munition contains fewer than ten explosive submunitions;